za3k/za3k.com/archive/invincible.md

 | Living Robot     | 2        | 1      | 2      |
 | Lone Gunslinger  | 2        | 2      | 1      |

+- Make up a name for your hero.
-- Write your three stats and your current HP on an index card.
+- Write your name, your three stats (based on your class) and 10 HP on an index card.
 You will also write any loot you find on the card, but you don't have any yet.
-Make up a name for your Hero.
 - You can immediately describe your Hero to all the other Heroes and Villains.
 - **Physical** represents how strong or nimble your character is.
 If you have a high Physical stat, you can easily overcome Physical challenges.
 - **Mental** represents how charming or smart your character is.
 If you have a high Mental stat, you can easily overcome Mental challenges.
 - **Spirit** represents how magical or energetic your character is.
 If you have a high Spirit stat, you can easily overcome Spirit challenges.
 - As you adventure, you will get sweet **Loot**.
 Loot improves your stats.
 You can swap Loot with another Hero at any point until you win.
 The harder the challenge, the more Loot you will get.
 - Heroes start with 10 HP, or Health Points.
 If you are reduced to 0 HP, you die and the game is over for everyone.
+- If you beat a Villain on the last level of their lair, you and the Villain both win and stop playing.
+You can relax and watch the rest of the game.
+- If the Heroes collectively beat all the Villains, the land is safe.
+All Heroes and Villains win, even if you didn't beat a Villain.

 ## Making Villains
 Roll randomly to make your Villain.
 Keep your identity secret for now.
 "I am a(n)..." (roll once per column)